 A CBO cost estimate is unavailable.

-In-Depth: Rep. David Cicilline (D-RI) introduced this bill to extend anti-discrimination protections under current civil rights law to cover LGBT Americans:
+In-Depth: Sponsoring Rep. David Cicilline (D-RI) reintroduced this bill from the 116th Congress to extend anti-discrimination protections under existing civil rights law to LGBTQ Americans:

 “Congress must pass the Equality Act without delay.
 The Trump Administration, as we were reminded yesterday with its ban on transgender Americans serving in our military and with its guidance making it harder for transgender students to attend school, has embraced a policy of discrimination against the LGBT community.
 The President may have broken his promises to LGBT Americans, but House Democrats will never stop fighting for equality, justice, and respect for all.
 We must ensure that every American, no matter who they love or how they identify, has every opportunity to make it in America.”

-House Republicans have largely expressed opposition to this bill, with Rep. James Comer (R-KY) saying he was “deeply troubled” by the fact that the bill “effectively guts the Religious Freedom Restoration Act”, and added:
+House Republicans have largely expressed opposition to this bill.
+Last year, Rep. James Comer (R-KY) said he was “deeply troubled” by the fact that the bill “effectively guts the Religious Freedom Restoration Act.”
+He added:

 “This bill is following in the tradition of others we have seen so far throughout this Congress.
 A clever name, an allegedly noble purpose, but a vehicle for serious, harmful consequences.”

-During a committee hearing, Julia Beck, a lesbian feminist who was removed from the Baltimore LGBT Commission for describing a male transgender rapist as a male and that men can’t be lesbians, expressed opposition to this bill because it’d mean that:
+During a committee hearing in the 116th Congress, Julia Beck, a lesbian feminist who was removed from the Baltimore LGBT Commission for describing a male transgender rapist as a male and saying that men can’t be lesbians, expressed opposition to this bill because it’d mean that: